Chandelier makeover: the tutorial

-And then the hooks I used were so old that I could not remember where I purchased them.
-I searched Michael’s, Jo-Ann Crafting Supplies, and every online bead store that I knew of and came up empty.
+And then the hooks I used were so old that I couldn’t remember where I purchased them.
+I searched Michael’s, Joann, and every online bead store that I knew of and came up empty.
 Nobody seems to sell the exact hook-and-eye that I used.
 I finally found some that are close enough at Fire Mountain Gems, to which I linked in the supplies list.
 I sincerely hope they work for you.

-As I mentioned before, I found this old chandelier years ago for $20 at a salvage yard in Berkeley.
+As I mentioned before, I found this old chandelier years ago for $20 at a salvage yard.
 I cleaned it up, and my brother rewired it.
 I’ve never been a fan of brass, so it got a fresh coat of paint.
 And I added some bling: beads I bought on eBay and crystals I accumulated from Craigslist and Freecycle.

 1. Clean the chandelier of dust.
 Cover the cord, chain, and candle covers with blue painters tape.
 If your canopy is attached, cover it with a paper bag and tape it closed.